STIXProject/stixproject.github.io/getting-started/authoring-tutorial/index.md

 This tutorial does assume intermediate knowledge of XML.
 You should know what elements are, what attributes are, what validation means, and other basic concepts.
 If you don't, it's suggested that you either use higher-level tooling when working with STIX or read up on XML before looking into STIX.

-Finally, it's best if you have some idea of how STIX works at the XML level, so at minimum you should go through the [[sample walkthrough|sample walkthrough (1.1)]] first.
+Finally, it's best if you have some idea of how STIX works at the XML level, so at minimum you should go through the [sample walkthrough](/getting-started/sample-walkthrough) first.

 ## Get Started